rrosa-aurea-1/java-angular-web-app/README.md

 |Please donate whether you wish support us to give more time to app's growth | [![](https://www.paypal.com/en_US/IT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XTC895QYD28TC) |
 |:------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------|

-The frontend-app is extended from the initial seed :https://github.com/creativetimofficial/material-dashboard-angular .
+The frontend-app is extended from the initial seed : https://github.com/creativetimofficial/material-dashboard-angular .

-The extension is related to create a user-profile from the UI to the integrated backend on a mongo/h2 embedded db, and a component error page ui for routing.
+> The extension is related to create a user-profile from the UI to the integrated backend on a mongo/h2 embedded db, and a component error page ui for routing.
 The project produces **an only jar** using maven spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).
 Download the zip of this branch or clone the git repo.

 ## NEWS

-* 21/05/2018 start development branch **feature/create-ui-call**
+* 25/05/2018 UI integration for create user and user list table view [Issue 4](https://github.com/amanganiello90/java-angular-web-app/issues/4)
 * 21/05/2018 first integration with embedded h2/mongo db used by rest api and JUnit automatic api test (Product and time examples) [Issue 3](https://github.com/amanganiello90/java-angular-web-app/issues/3)
 * 03/04/2018 added embedded [node](https://nodejs.org/dist/v9.4.0/win-x64/) for express in electron-app-exe folder using electron-packager
 * 23/03/2018 refer to resolved [Issue 2](https://github.com/amanganiello90/java-angular-web-app/issues/2) related to add [travis ci](https://travis-ci.org/) and automatic deploy on [keroku](https://www.heroku.com/) with .travis-deploy-heroku.sh file